-A chimpanzee trekking is a walk with a professional guide, through the natural habitat of the chimpanzees, looking for a habituated chimp family.
+A chimpanzee trekking is a walk or hike with a professional guide, through the natural habitat of the chimpanzees, looking for a habituated chimp family.
 Once you reach them, you are allowed to stay near them and watch their daily living for a maximum of one hour.
 Because habituated chimpanzees are familiar with human presence, they will not runoff.
 Depending on the time and the activity they are doing, you can see them play, feeding, or swinging to different trees.

 6. What is a chimpanzee habituation experience?